Sonic (train): Rolling stock

 Most services are operated by renovated 883 series trains including a panoramic lounge area located in the Green Car (first class).

 History

 On 20 April 1995: New 883 series Sonic EMUs were introduced on Nichirin limited express services between Hakata and Ōita, and named Sonic Nichirin.
 Two years later, on the twenty-second of March in 1997: Nichirin and Sonic Nichirin services were combined to become Sonic services operated entirely by 883 series EMUs.
-In 3 March 2001 new 5-car 885 series White Sonic were introduced on Sonic services.
+On 3 March 2001 new 5-car 885 series White Sonic were introduced on Sonic services.
 885 series White Sonic sets lengthened from 5 to 6 cars, which allowed interchangeability with the 885 series White Kamome sets.
-In 18 March 2007, smoking was banned in all cars.
+On 18 March 2007, smoking was banned in all cars.
 On 19 July the next year the three 5-car 883 series sets got augmented to 7 cars.